How to Set Reasonable Expectations for Social Media Results

 The Current State of Social Media:

-So How Do I Set Reasonable Expectations?
+So How Do I Set Reasonable Expectations for Social Media Results?

 1. Create Relevant and Measurable Social Media Goals